 Similarly, to physical retail, brands are able to develop inter-personal relationships with their customers.
 They are able to immerse themselves without the time pressure with the guidance of live-stream shopping.

-Not only do brands build relationships and increase sales, audiences are entertained and engaged.
+Not only do brands build relationships and increase sales, but audiences are also entertained and engaged.
 Further proving why livestream shopping is taking the e-commerce world by storm.

 More From Us: